Helooeverybody/Steam-Game-Pipline/README.md

 ## Starting guide for project members

-This guide details the steps to create a n-node Kubernetes cluster across n laptops and deploy the big data stack.
+This guide details the steps to create an n-node Kubernetes cluster across n laptops and deploy the big data stack.
 One laptop will be selected as the k3s server node, and other laptops as agent node.

 ### Step 1: Prerequisites (All Laptops)

-1.  **Install WSL2**: Follow the guide on official Microsoft page
+1.  **Install WSL2**: Follow the guide on the official Microsoft page

 2.  **Install Tailscale**: